Configurational entropy of generalized sine-Gordon-type models: Deformed sine-Gordon-type models

 where $W_\upchi$ stands for\footnote{Hereon the notation $h_\zeta\equiv dh/d\zeta$ will be employed, for any quantity $h$ and any scalar field $\zeta$.} $dW/d\upchi$.
 It yields the equation of motion \cite{Bazeia:2002xg}

 which can be solved when solutions of the first-order ODE

 are employed.
 As Eq. (\ref{sup}) shows that the scalar potential is invariant under $W\mapsto -W$, Eq. \eqref{firstorder} can be also analyzed in the context of this $\mathbb{Z}_2$-symmetry.
 Therefore there is a well-defined mapping between the second-order equation of motion into two first-order equations, which in general holds for the topological solution.
 A topological solution of Eq. \eqref{firstorder} on the topological section ($jk$), has energy minimized to the value $ E^{jk}_{\scalebox{.5}{\textsc{BPS}}}=|W(\mathring\upchi_j)-W(\mathring\upchi_k)|$, which does represent a saturated inequality depending on the homotopy class of the solution at infinity \cite{Bazeia:2002xg,Epl1}.
-Here $\mathring \upchi_j$ and $\mathring \upchi_k$ are two adjacent minima.
-It represents the Bogomol'nyi bound, and the solution of \eqref{firstorder} is named a BPS (Bogomol'nyi--Prasad--Sommerfield) state, which is linearly stable.
+Here $\mathring \upchi_j$ and $\mathring \upchi_k$ are \clt{two minima.
+If these minima are adjacent, clearly $E^{i}_{\scalebox{.5}{\textsc{BPS}}}=|W(\mathring\upchi_{i})-W(\mathring\upchi_{i+1})|$.} It represents the Bogomol'nyi bound, and the solution of \eqref{firstorder} is named a BPS (Bogomol'nyi--Prasad--Sommerfield) linearly stable state.
 By insisting that the BPS bound is saturated, one can come up with a simpler set of differential equations to solve, called the Bogomol'nyi equations.
-Since the superpotential $W(\upchi)$ is $\upchi$-dependent, it can be used to define the topological behavior from the topological current density $j_{\scalebox{.6}{\textsc{top}}}^\mu = \varepsilon^{\mu\nu} \partial_\nu W(\upchi).$ This definition differs from the standard form of the current density given by $j^\mu = \varepsilon^{\mu\nu} \partial_\nu \upchi$.
+Since the superpotential $W(\upchi)$ is $\upchi$-dependent, it can be used to define the topological behavior from the topological current density $j_{\scalebox{.6}{\textsc{top}}}^\mu = \varepsilon^{\mu\nu} \partial_\nu W(\upchi).$ This definition differs from the standard form of the \clt{topological} current density given by $j^\mu = \varepsilon^{\mu\nu} \partial_\nu \upchi$, \clt{which is also trivially conserved, due to the antisymmetry of the Levi--Civita tensor.
+One can use $W(\upchi)$ to define the topological current density, yielding the conserved topological charge identical to the energy \cite{Bazeia:1999jt}.
+This technique of utilizing the superpotential $W(\upchi)$ can be in some cases more suitable than considering the scalar field $\upchi$ itself, in the construction of the topological current density \cite{Bazeia:1999jt}.
+The corresponding topological charge is given by \beq Q_{\scalebox{.6}{\textsc{top}}} = \int_{\mathbb{R}} \left(\lim_{x\to+\infty}W(\upchi(x))-\lim_{x\to-\infty}W(\upchi(x))\right),\eeq which equals the energy of the static scalar field configurations.
+The vacuum sector, which is identified by time and space independent field configurations, has zero topological charge.
+The concept of conserved topological charge, therefore, introduces topological sectors.
+Distinct non-vanishing topological charges define different topological sectors, yielding a quite general classification scheme for the topological solutions \cite{Bazeia:1999jt,Bazeia:1996cgk}.
+Besides, the temporal component $j^0_{\scalebox{.6}{\textsc{top}}} =dW(\upchi(x))/dx$, so that the associated topological charge is directly related to the energy $E=\Delta W=\lim_{x\to+\infty}W(\upchi(x))-\lim_{x\to-\infty}W(\upchi(x))$.} \clt{For more details on useful features of the topological current density, see, e. g., Ref. \cite{Vyas:2014dua}.}